See Nutshell in action!

 Revenue is a great way to track the overall success of your sales team and your business.
 You can also break it down by sales rep to get insights into individual sales performance.

-Tracking total sales over time provides insight into sales growth and trends and enables you to keep your team on track toward hitting sales targets.
+A great sales efficiency metric to include is the total sales per rep. Tracking total sales over time provides insight into sales growth and trends and enables you to keep your team on track toward hitting sales targets.

 Tracking sales per rep can help managers to improve individual sales performance, and sharing these sales statistics can help motivate team members to hit their goals.